LorenzoLeva/MicromouseSim/Readme.md

 # Micromouse Sim
 The Micromouse Sim or short MMs, is a library intended to help in the development of the software of so called micro mouses.
+The source code can be found at the following github repository: https://github.com/LorenzoLeva/MicromouseSim

 ## What is a Micromouse?
 Micromouse is an event where small robot mice solve a 16×16 maze which began in the late 1970s.
 Events are held worldwide and are most popular in the UK, U.S., Japan, Singapore, India, and South Korea.